2024–25 Northern Illinois Huskies women's basketball team

-The 2024–25 Northern Illinois Huskies women's basketball team represents Northern Illinois University during the 2024–25 NCAA Division I women's basketball season.
-The Huskies, led by tenth-year head coach Lisa Carlsen, play their home games at the Convocation Center in DeKalb, Illinois as members of the Mid-American Conference.
+The 2024–25 Northern Illinois Huskies women's basketball team represented Northern Illinois University during the 2024–25 NCAA Division I women's basketball season.
+The Huskies, led by tenth-year head coach Lisa Carlsen, played their home games at the Convocation Center in DeKalb, Illinois as members of the Mid-American Conference.

 Previous season

 The Huskies finished the 2023–24 season 15–16, 8–10 in MAC play, to finish in a tie for sixth place.
 They were defeated by eventual tournament champions Kent State in the quarterfinals of the MAC tournament.

 Preseason

 On October 22, 2024, the MAC released the preseason coaches poll.
 Northern Illinois was picked to finish tied for sixth in the MAC regular season.